 - Extended autonomy with the Clean Base station that empties the robot’s dust bin for you

-- Persistent mapping stores your home’s map for more efficient cleaning
+- Smart Imprint Mapping (a.k.a.
+Persistent Mapping) stores your home’s map for more efficient cleaning

 - Hands-free operation with Alexa and Google Assistant compatibility